andreciornavei/aws-cms-serverless/TERRAFORM.md

-# Hot to use terraform
+# How to use terraform

 For knowledgement purpose, this Markdown is used to explain the most used commands to deploy your infrastructure.